richardgourley/django-wagtail-stepbystep/README.md

 26. **Open up the scss and js folders in your bootstrap download**

 NOTE!
-For demonstration purposes, I haven't included all files from the 'scss' folder.
-I have ommited the 'utilities', 'mixins' and 'vendor' directories - you would need these in a full project using bootstrap!
+For demonstration purposes, I haven't included all files from the 'scss' directory.

+I have ommited the 'utilities', 'mixins' and 'vendor' directories from the 'scss' directory.
+You may require these in your project.

 27. **Create folders inside 'mysite/static' to add bootstrap files**

-Create directories inside the 'css' and 'js' directories of 'projectname/mysite/mysite/static' as follows:
+Create directories inside the 'css' directory of 'projectname/mysite/mysite/static' as follows:

 ```
 projectfolder/